Falcons Home Page

 The Northside Falcons was formed for the purpose of providing a Christian environment where home-schooled boys can participate in competitive select baseball at the High School and Junior High levels.
 Until recently, home-schooled boys in the North Houston / Montgomery County area have typically missed out on the opportunity to play High School level baseball.
 The Northside Falcons program answers this need by providing select High School and Junior High level teams that are specifically for homeschoolers.
 Tryouts are required.

-In the Spring, our high school team plays a season schedule consisting of competitive games against area private and public schools as well as other homeschool teams.
+In the spring, our high school team plays a season schedule consisting of competitive games against area private and public schools as well as other homeschool teams.
 We also compete in a number of tournaments, including the new Texas State Homeschool Tournament in March.
-In April, we typically compete in an HWSA Regional Tournament (usually held in the Dallas-Ft.
-Worth area) with the goal of advancing to the Homeschool World Series in May, which is held in Pensacola, Florida.
+We also participate annually in the Homeschool World Series tournament, typically held in late April or early May in Auburndale, Florida.

 The season schedule is similar at the Junior High level, where local (Houston-area) games and tournaments prevail.
-For 2008, we will also be participating as a member of the North Houston Athletic League, which includes JH level teams from seven area private schools.
-The "league season" will be rather abbreviated, with only seven disctrict games, followed by a district tournament.
-Other games and tournaments will be added to fill out a more complete season.
+We also participate as a member of the North Houston Athletic League, which includes JH level teams from a number of Houston-area private schools.
+This league schedule is capped off with an annual district tournament.
+Other games and tournaments are added to create a more complete season.

 The priority for the High School division is to field a single, competitive Varsity squad.
 However, we also tend to schedule some games that are more appropriate for competition with a Junior Varsity squad.
 If and when that happens, we will typically field a team comprised of both Non-Senior varsity starters and other Non-Senior players from the full squad.
 Ultimately, we may develop separate programs for Varsity and Junior Varsity teams for competition against the varying levels of play within the scholastic team structure.
 In the meantime, we will maintain our competitive edge by putting the best players on the field against the strongest teams, while looking for opportunities to get all players into the game when practical (i.e., scrimmages, competition against weaker teams, and blow-out situations).